cblevins/f20-us-since-1876/_pages/schedule.md

 **M., 11/16: The 2000s**
 - Listen to "Episode 1: The Battle" from Leah Sottile, [*Bundyville* podcast, Season One](https://longreads.com/bundyville/season-one/).

-**W., 11/18: Election Reports**
+**W., 11/18: Election Presentations**
-- Prepare a lightning-round style (three minutes or less) presentation on your assigned election that you will be examining for your unessay.
-The goal of this presentation is to get you familiar
+- Prepare a lightning-round style (three minutes or less) presentation on your assigned election that you will be examining for your unessay, with the aim of convincing the rest of your class that *this is the most important election in American history since 1876* (whether you believe this to be true or not).
+The goal of this presentation is to research the basics and context of the election to help you narrow in on your specific unessay topic.

 ~~**M., 11/23: Thanksgiving Break**~~